 of speech segments (consonants and vowels), phonotactics (syllable and word shapes), and prosody (lexical and grammatical tones, rhythm, stress, and intonation) that may impact speech intelligibility and acceptability… Other terms for speech sound disorders include: articulation and phonological delay/disorder, and speech impairment."
 (International Expert Panel on Multilingual Children's Speech, 2012, p.
 1).

 Speech-language pathologists, phoneticians, linguists and others around the world have contributed to the development of this website.
 Specific contributions are acknowledged throughout the website; however, the generosity of others within the wider international community is acknowledged.
-Special thanks is extended to Dan Given, Web/Communications Officer in the Faculty of Education at Charles Sturt University, who designed, created, and maintains the Multilingual Children's Speech website, and to Phil Paschke and Jo Masters who maintain it.
+Special thanks is extended to Dan Given who designed and created the Multilingual Children's Speech website, and to Phil Paschke and Jo Masters who maintain it.